rxue/learning-dirary/programming/tools/security/gpg/README.md

+# Lower level research
+Default *key server* for querying public key is [keyserver.ubuntu.com](http://keyserver.ubuntu.com).
+Proof: https://github.com/gpg/gnupg/blob/master/configure.ac

+* *private key* creates signature
+* *public key* verify signature
+* verifier can extract the GPG *key ID* from the signature file and then search for *public key* from key server with the extracted key ID (this is how Maven central repository verify the jar signature)

 # Generate a key and use it in Github Pipeline for publishing jar to Maven central repository
 `gpg --generate-key`

 ## Export secret key to an `.asc` file
 `gpg --export-secret-keys --armor -o private_key.asc dictionary`

-After the private key is exported to the `private_key.asc`, copy it and paste to the corresponding variable in Github Settings
+After the private key is exported to the `private_key.asc`, copy and paste it to the corresponding variable in Github Settings > *Secrets and variables* > *Actions*

 # Remove a key